Ivy Raider ‘Moneyball for Gunnery’

 (Photo by 1LT J. Caleb Sauls)

-In this iteration, we analyzed data from the Ivy Raider Brigade’s February 2025 Stryker mounted machine
+this iteration, we analyzed data from the Ivy Raider Brigade’s February 2025 Stryker mounted machine gunnery

-gunnery (MMG) to identify factors that were tied to first-time Table VI qualification (Q1) and improved
+(MMG) to identify factors that were tied to first-time Table VI qualification (Q1) and improved Table VI scores.

 Some of our key findings included: